http://www.arc.miami.edu

 Certificates

 Graduate students increasingly look to areas of concentration that can provide skill and knowledge bases for professional applications.
-Historic Preservation, Design for Health and Wellbeing, Sustainable and Resilient Design, Design for Health and Well-Being, Construction Management, Urban Design, and Real Estate Development prove to be rapidly growing areas of professional specialization as they engage critical areas of investigation in contemporary architecture.
+Historic Preservation, Classical Architecture, Design for Health and Wellbeing, Sustainable and Resilient Design, Design for Health and Well-Being, Construction Management, Urban Design, and Real Estate Development prove to be rapidly growing areas of professional specialization as they engage critical areas of investigation in contemporary architecture.
 The graduate certificate programs address both the intellectual and academic needs of the School of Architecture, and the desire of the School to use its current curriculum as a platform to engage these specialized areas further.

 Certificates require 15 credits of one certificate related studio (6 cr) and related architecture electives (9 cr).